ropensci/roweb3/content/blog/2021-06-22-ropensci-news-digest-june-2021/index.md

 * **Mark Padgham**, rOpenSci Software Research Scientist, will also give a [regular talk about his original **autotest**](https://www.conftool.org/user2021/index.php?page=browseSessions&form_session=14#paperID169) package for automatic testing of packages, on Tuesday, July the 6th at 8:45AM UTC (right at the beginning of the session).

 * **Maëlle Salmon**, Research Software Engineer with rOpenSci, will give a [tutorial](https://user2021.r-project.org/program/tutorials/), _**GET better at testing your R package!**_ on Wednesday, July the 7th at 7-10AM UTC.
 This tutorial is about advanced testing of R packages, with HTTP testing as a case study.
-The tutorial has no spot left, but it will be recorded and [materials available online](https://http-testing-r.netlify.app/).
+The tutorial has no spots left, but it will be recorded and [materials are available online](https://http-testing-r.netlify.app/).

 Also very exciting is community member **Lluís Revilla Sancho**'s talk about _**Packages submission and reviews; how does it work?**_ using data about review process of three archives of R packages, CRAN, Bioconductor and rOpenSci.
 That talk will happen in the same session as Stefanie Butland's presentation.